gabrielsribas/lab-crossplane/README.md

 ```

 # Conclusion
 The most of the time we need to experiment some opensource solutions and we haven't an environment of an easy way.
-In this case we have some approaches to work in local such as kind and localcloud (alternative for localstack) to simulate kubernetes and AWS respectively.
+In this case we have some approaches to work in local such as kind and localstack to simulate kubernetes and AWS respectively.

 ## Refers
 [crossplane](https://www.crossplane.io/)